cnrad/lanyard-profile-readme/README.md

 ### **_Hide Clan Tag_**

-If you don't want people seeing your Clan Tag (formerly known as Guilds), append the query param `hideClan=true` to the end of the URL.
+If you don't want people seeing your Guild Tag (formerly known as Clans), append the query param `hideClan=true` to the end of the URL.
 Clan Tag is shown by default.

 ### **_Hide Badges_**